digital-asset/ex-bond-issuance/README.md

 To bid:

-Banks can start bidding only on the set auction start date.
-Move the system date to the Auction start date.
-This must be the start date as defined by the Issuer in the auction request contract.

 1. Log in as a **bank (Bank1, Bank2, or Bank3)**.
 2. Select the **Ongoing Auctions** tab.
-3. Click on the relevant auction.
-4. Select the **AuctionBidderParticipation_PlaceBid** choice and enter details:
+3. Next to the relevant auction, select the **Place Bid** choice and enter details:
     *  Price
     *  Quantity
-5. Choose **Submit**.
+5. Choose **Okay**.

 Repeat this process for other Banks or for multiple bids for the same Bank.

 #### Finalizing an Auction

 On the end date, the Auction Agent finalizes the auction and the automated delivery of bonds and cash occurs.
-The Auction Agent can only finalize an Auction at the auction end date.
 When finalizing an auction, the application will automatically calculate the winning bids based on the Dutch auction logic.
 A bid that is under the minimum price will be regarded as an invalid bid.

 To finalize:

 1. Log is as the **Auction Agent*.
-2. Move the system date to the auction end date.
-3. Click on the **Ongoing Auctions** tab.
+2. Click on the **Ongoing Auctions** tab.
-4. Select the auction.
-5. Select the **Auction_Finalize** choice.
-6. Choose **Submit**.
+3. Next to the auction, select the **Finalize** choice.

 #### Committing Cash for Simultaneous Settlement of Cash and Bonds